The U.S. economy added 304,000 jobs in January, considerably more than the median estimate of 172,000, according to The New York Times.

 Here are some of the highlights from the report.

-With low unemployment, the competition for talent is intense.
+With increased hiring, the competition for talent is intense.
 In order to attract the best candidates, you need to know What Candidates Want in Today’s Job Market.